lgirndt/cheats/README.md

 cheats(7) -- a conclusive collection of my collected knowledge
 ==============================================================

+This cheat sheet is hosted at [github](https://github.com/lgirndt/cheats) and contains a collection of all the things I learned and want to learn about the tools I use.

 ## VIM

 Contains all things about vim I want to remember, but I sometimes fail